Hello Grief, I’m Here: How to Grieve the Unfulfilled Promises of Diet Culture

-How they’ve tried to fit in, feel acceptable, and feel enough in this world.
+They came into contact with everything they’ve left behind to fit in, feel acceptable, and feel enough in this world.

-And have come to new understandings about what they’ve internalized about themselves through all of this efforting and striving and hustling....
+They uncover new understandings about what they’ve internalized about themselves through all of this efforting and striving and hustling.

 We meet the grief around all the life we’ve not been present for because of the obsessional focus on food and our bodies.